josrolgil/josrolgil.github.io/_posts/2025-03-18-traffic-with-hyperfoil.md

       - randomInt:
           min: 1
           max: 10
-          toVar: mscId
+          toVar: id
       - httpRequest:
-          PUT: /papi/v1/subscribers/${mscId}/journal
+          PUT: /v1/subscribers/${id}/journal
           headers:
             Content-Type: application/json
           body:
             fromFile: journal.json
 ```
 You define a fork with a name and an address (used for reference).
 Then you can set a weight.
 The bigger the weight the more requests will be sent.
 For instance, if
-you send 100 request per second, and you have two forks with weight 1, each one will receive 1/(1+1) * 100 /s requests.
+you send 100 request per second, and you have two forks with weight 1, each one will receive 1/(1+1) * 100 requests/s.
 Then you define a scenario, the HTTP request.
 Interesting here is the use of variables to be included in the request, in my example you have *id* variable taking values from 1 to 10.
 This is included in a PUT URI with some headers and a body.
 The body can be defined directly in the yaml (consider using | to define multiple lines) or be included by a file.
 This is what I have done since my body is quite large.

 Once you have your traffic scenario defined, you have to upload it to the local hyperfoil server.
 In the CLI:
 ```